 Why Do I Need a Carbon Monoxide Detector?
 CO detector detects the presence of the gas before it reaches dangerous levels.
 It’s important to properly place your CO detector, preferably near where you sleep, so it will wake you in the event of danger.
 It’s recommended to have a detector on every level of your home or right near fuel-burning appliances to alert you at the first sign of a leak.
 Nest Protect is arguably the best CO detector out there, alerting you if it detects CO or smoke, even when you are away.

 Make sure to keep you and your loved ones safe and install a carbon monoxide detector in your home.
 It’s also important to maintain a safe and reliable furnace.
-At the first sign of any issues, give the professionals at A.B.
-May a call.
 We’re here for all of your HVAC needs.
-To learn more about the services we offer, or to schedule an appointment, give us a call at 913-370-4898 or visit our website.
+To learn more about the services we offer, or to schedule an appointment, give us a call at 913-370-4898.